kupresanin99/Project423/README.md

 	1. Your EC2 instance should be switched to t2.2XL - (10 minutes training time)
 	2. If the EC2 instance is micro, it might take 10 hours.
 	3. If you switch EC2 to 2XL, be sure to switch back so you are not charged more than a few pennies.
-	4. Run `python main_menu.py` from the command line.
+	4. Run `python main_menu.py` from the project root directory.
 	5. Select option 1 for Admin Mode.
 	6. Select option 1 for API pull (enter today's date).
 		a.
 The API credentials are coded into the config.py file (throwaway account).